 Calling all aspiring Clinical Fellows!
 Your SLP career lies directly ahead of you, so you might be wondering exactly what is in store.
-What better way to find out than to hear about the CF experience from someone who is completing theirs right now?
-We were able to catch up with Med Travelers CF, Jazmine Griswold, in between her school shifts, to discuss how her CF year has been going.
+What better way to find out than to hear about the CF experience from someone completing theirs right now?
+In between her school shifts, we were able to catch up with Med Travelers CF, Jazmine Griswold, to discuss how her CF year has been going.
 Here’s what she had to say:

 I am originally from Little Rock, Arkansas, and graduated from the University of Houston.

 How did you hear about Med Trav CF Program?

 I heard about Advanced Travel Therapy which is now Med Travelers, when attending a career fair that my Communication Sciences and Disorders program holds every year for 2nd-year COMD graduate students at the University of Houston.
 It turned out to be the only job that sold me after going through so many jobs at the fair.

 What enticed you about working as a CF with Med Travelers?